jetpack3331/knowledge/bitbucket-pipelines.md

 ```

 In this i'm using the content of the version.txt as a information in the APP to display the build version.
-So it's up to you to leave it, change it or remote it.
+So it's up to you to leave it, change it or remove it.

 deploy.sh file looks like: